 Prepare yourself for slow, steady progress.
 Change doesn’t happen overnight.
 To feel your best, you need to commit yourself to practicing your new skills.
 Over time, you’ll be stronger, have more control of shortness of breath, and be able to do more.
 But only if you keep at it.

 Get support.
-You don’t have to go it alone.
 Get support from family and friends as you try new things.
 Tell the people in your life how they can help you reach your goals.
 Share your ideas and tips for success with other members of your pulmonary rehab group.
 And don’t be embarrassed to ask for help.

 I want to: